This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Will Imaging Tests Confirm Cerebral Palsy?

 According to the American Academy of Neurology (AAN), imaging tests sometimes confirm cerebral palsy and other accompanying tests, such as motor development exams.
-In some other cases, however, additional tests will be administered if the imaging tests and associated exams are not enough.
+In other instances, however, additional tests will be administered if the imaging tests and associated exams are not enough.

 Which Imaging Tests Does My Child Need?

-Since each child is unique with their own medical issues, there is no way to determine which test would work best for your child.
-You and your child’s physician will communicate and work together to determine which tests would be the most beneficial in helping to diagnose your child’s condition.
+Since each child has unique medical issues, there is no way to determine which test would work best for your child.
+You and your child’s physician will communicate and work together to decide which tests would be the most beneficial in helping to diagnose your child’s condition.

 In addition, a pediatric neurologist may work with you and your doctor to determine which imaging tests will suit your child.